Last updated on September 23rd, 2023 at 04:01 am

 If you know your Parisian history or are an architecture fan, you have probably heard about the Boulevard Haussmann.

 Well known for its unique architectural style, the Boulevard Haussmann is a must-see even if the lights aren’t on yet.
-However, they add many charms to this famous Boulevard, so it would be a shame to miss this spot.
+However, they add many charms to this famous Boulevard, so missing this spot would be a shame.

 For a little historical note: the construction of this neighbourhood ended in 1864 after seven years of work.
 So, a must-visit!
 It is a significant part of Parisian history.